Impact of the Cionic Neural Sleeve on Mobility in Multiple Sclerosis

 Study Description

 Physical measurements, performance-based tests, and questionnaire responses will be recorded.
-These include physical activity recorded by an Actigraph; in-person tests measuring disability, spasticity and balance; and questionnaires gauging perceived walking ability, quality of life, and physical and psychological impact of MS.
+These include physical activity recorded by the Cionic Neural Sleeve; in-person tests measuring disability, spasticity and balance; and questionnaires gauging perceived walking ability, quality of life, and physical and psychological impact of MS.

-All participants will be assigned a hip-worn Actigraph activity monitor, a Cionic Neural Sleeve on the most impacted leg, and prescribed a home-based intervention of 15 minutes of walking for 5 days a week for 12 weeks.
-The Actigraph will be worn for the duration of the 12-week walking intervention, while the Cionic Neural Sleeve will be worn for 6 weeks of the study.
+All participants will be assigned a Cionic Neural Sleeve on the most impacted leg for 6 weeks, and prescribed a home-based intervention of 15 minutes of walking for 5 days a week for 12 weeks.
+The Cionic Neural Sleeve will be worn for 6 weeks of the study while following the walking program.

-Participants will be randomized to one of two groups: A or B. Group A will wear the Actigraph and receive stimulation assisted walking from the Neural Sleeve (intervention), while group B will only wear the Actigraph while walking.
+Participants will be randomized to one of two groups: A or B. Group A will follow the walking program and wear the Neural Sleeve to receive stimulation assisted walking from the Neural Sleeve for 6 weeks.
+Group B will follow the walking program for 6 weeks.
 After 6 weeks, participants in each group will cross over to the other group.

 Connect with a study center